Castel Sant’Angelo tickets

 In 590, Rome got hit by the plague, and the whole city was devastated.

-Pope Gregory I saw a vision of Saint Michael the Archangel, who announced the end of the epidemic.
+Pope Gregory I saw a vision of Saint Michael the Archangel, who announced the epidemic’s end.

 In memory of the incident, the Pope got Saint Michael’s statue erected on the roof of the building.